 The Return-to-Office Narrative Is Misleading

 Headlines about major companies mandating five-day office returns have created the impression that remote work was a temporary pandemic experiment.
-The data tells a very different story.
-A comprehensive analysis of over 10,000 companies across 40 countries reveals that remote and hybrid work arrangements have become permanent features of the modern workplace.
+The data tells a very different story. a detailed analysis of over 10,000 companies across 40 countries reveals that remote and hybrid work arrangements have become permanent features of the modern workplace.

 What the Data Shows